quicoto/reviews/content/blog/tv-shows/kaguya-sama-wa-kokurasetai/2x8/index.md

 share: true
 ---

-The lack of Ishigami interactions in this one was dissapointng 😁
+The lack of Ishigami interactions in this one was disappointing 😁

 Also, I felt a big "noooooooooo" when they did not kiss at the end.
 Why cruel world.
 Why won't you give it to us.
 Give us the awaited kiss!